Coopydood/ultimate-macOS-KVM/README.md

 - I'm not responsible for any time you waste using this project.
 - I'm not responsible if you make an oopsie whoopsie.
 - Do NOT run anything as ``sudo``.
-If you have an urge to then you need to break that habit _**asap.**_ None of my scripts require superuser privileges.
+If you have an urge to then you need to break that habit _**asap.**_ Most of my scripts do not require superuser privileges, however, the ones that do require them are mentioned.
 - Expect headaches.
 Some severe.
 - You need a LOT of patience.
 I mean it.
-Despite me trying to alleviate some of the hassle, you WILL run into [stupid gotchas](https://github.com/Coopydood/ultimate-macOS-KVM/wiki/Gotchas) that require trial and error out of my control.
+Despite me trying to alleviate some of the hassles, you <ins>can and will</ins> run into [stupid gotchas](https://github.com/Coopydood/ultimate-macOS-KVM/wiki/Gotchas) that require trial and error out of my control.
 - I'm by no means an expert on this stuff nor would I claim to be.
-- I've simply made *what I had to go through* **easier** for you.
+- I've simply made *what <ins>I</ins> had to go through **easier** for you*.
 Hopefully.
 - Yes, my Python is pretty bad.
 But if it works, it works.

 ## Legal